gergoerdi/clash-spaceinvaders/README.md

 Sound is not implemented at all.

-The back-panel DIP switches and player two's buttons are not yet mapped to anything.
+The back-panel DIP switches are not yet mapped to anything.

 # Building